jack-champagne/raspi-eduroam/raspi-eduroam.md

 ## Fixing Raspbian OS libraries and scripts

 Next we will need to edit the wpa function file in order to fix a bug in the Raspbian OS.
 Navigate to */etc/wpa_supplicant/* and open *functions.sh* in the text editor of your choice.
+For those familiar with the vi/vim text editor, here's a sample of opening it.
+It is important to note that whatever text editor you open it with must be done with admin permissions, hence sudo.

 ```bash
 cd /etc/wpa_supplicant/